DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. If an operation in an `@example` prints, add an inline comment below the operation that starts with "=> Logs ...".
+  1. If an operation in an `@example` prints, add an in-line comment below the operation that starts with "=> Logs ...".

     ```js
     // Bad